aligent/cdk-deploy-pipe/README.md

 ### Linting and Formatting Checks

-Linting and Formatting checks against the CDK code can be executed at runtime.
+Linting and Formatting checks against the CDK code can be executed at build time.
 Required packages and configurations should be included as a apart of the infrastructure code.
 The default execution commands are defined as a part of [static config]